 “Our initial scan found at least 75 more data records containing your personal info.“

-Really?
 If that’s the case, then why not display the additional 75 records?
 Why stop at 6?
-And why, when we tested the free scan with different names and city and state combinations, did the initial scan results always find exactly “at least 75 more data records” for each name we tested?
+Why, when we tested the free scan with different names and city and state combinations, did the initial scan results always find exactly “at least 75 more data records” for each name we tested?

-And why does the DeleteMe Free Scan landing page advertise “FREE SCAN OF 40+ DATA BROKERS“, but then limit the results displayed to just 6 data brokers, even though it has simultaneously claimed to have found you on 75+ data broker sites?
+And why does the DeleteMe Free Scan landing page advertise “FREE SCAN OF 40+ DATA BROKERS“, but then limit the results displayed to just 6 data brokers, even though it has simultaneously claimed to have found you on 75+ more data records?

-If a company is advertising a scan of 40+ data brokers, how is it finding 75+ data broker records?
 A clue is the disclaimer in fine print at the end of the page stating “Search scan results may vary from the sites found on a typical DeleteMe privacy report“.
-Which is basically to disavow the accuracy of the scan results.
+Which seems to disavow the accuracy of the scan results.

 💨 How Does DeleteMe Compare with Optery in Exposure Scanning & Reporting?